IKOSTYUK/ikostyuk.github.io/_posts/2018-04-10-Instacart-Affinity-Analysis.md

 Last year, Instacart joined the open data movement and released information on over 3 million orders in hopes of spurring new ways of analyzing their data.
 The [anonymized dataset](https://tech.instacart.com/3-million-instacart-orders-open-sourced-d40d29ead6f2) contains a sample of orders from over 200k Instacart users.

 This data is great for testing machine learning and data mining models to better understand shopping patterns.
-Instacart even sponsored a [kaggle contest](https://www.kaggle.com/c/instacart-market-basket-analysis)just for that purpose.
+Instacart even sponsored a [kaggle contest](https://www.kaggle.com/c/instacart-market-basket-analysis) just for that purpose.
 Let's see what we could learn from a simple affinity analysis!

 ## Methods